pschachte/wybe/WYBE.md

 ```
 would increment the `y` component of `pos`.

-For types with multiple constructors, structure updates become tests, and therefore can only be used in test contexts.
+For types with multiple constructors where a field is not shared by all constructors,
+structure updates for said fields become tests, and therefore can only be used in test contexts.
 For example,
 ```
 !lst^head = 42
 ```